Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Assign just this concept, or entire chapters to your class for free.
 You will be able to see and track your students' reading progress.

-higher in arteries in diastole than during systole, higher in veins in systole than during diastole, higher in veins in diastole than during systole, and higher in arteries in systole than during diastole
+higher in arteries in diastole than during systole, higher in arteries in systole than during diastole, higher in veins in diastole than during systole, or higher in veins in systole than during diastole